 The Mask function masks, or replaces, patterns in events.
+This is especially useful for redacting PII (personally identifiable information) and other sensitive data.

 Filter: Filter expression (JS) that selects data to be fed through the Function.
 Defaults to true, meaning that all events will be evaluated.